-Planning a scuba diving vacation in July?
-Then check out these top diving destinations.
-Choose from a number of sun and fun-filled adventures, such as minke whales in Australia, manta rays in Indonesia or hammerhead sharks in Costa Rica.
-In reality, there really is no wrong choice when deciding between the best places to dive in July.
+Planning a vacation to go scuba diving in July?
+Then, check out these top diving destinations.
+Choose from a number of sun and fun-filled adventures, such as minke whales in Australia, manta rays in Indonesia, or hammerhead sharks in Costa Rica.
+For epic megafauna encounters, consider Mexico or Mozambique.
+Meanwhile, destinations across the South Pacific and Europe are enjoying their best conditions during this month.
+In reality, there really is no wrong choice when deciding between the best places to go diving in July.

 Read on to discover our picks for the top dive destinations in the seventh month of the year.